conradakunga/Blog/_posts/2026-06-06-modifying-json-with-jsonnode-in-c-net.md

 node["Name"] = "Top Cat";
 ```

-We can then get our `json` from the node object as follows:
+We can then get our `JSON` from the node object as follows:

 ```c#
 // Get the json from the node